lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ### Install Packages

 The power of the *R* system is its possibility to unlimited growth using *packages*.
 Some of them require additional software to be installed beforehand.
-The attached scripts require only the libraries needed for *devtools, but I thought useful to list some of the dependencies needed for the most used packages.
+The attached scripts require only the libraries needed for the developers' package *devtools*, but the following list some of the dependencies needed for the most used packages.

- - devtools: sudo apt-get install curl && sudo apt-get install libcurl4-gnutls-dev & sudo apt-get install libssl-dev
+ - devtools: sudo apt-get install curl && sudo apt-get install libcurl4-gnutls-dev && sudo apt-get install libssl-dev
  - XML: sudo apt-get install libxml2-dev
  - rJava: sudo apt-get install openjdk-7-* && sudo R CMD javareconf
  - RMySQL: sudo apt-get install libmysqlclient-dev